ju-bar/emilys/README.md

 packaging of some initial functions, uploaded to PyPi
 * Version 0.1.1:
-added diffraction pattern data for STO_110_* with json file containing meta data, modified image.polar.polar_resample renamed and modiefied image.polar.polar_transform to image.polar.polar_rebin added a test Jupyter notebook showing how to use polar_resample from a non-isotropic input grid updated PiPy upload with install requirements
+added diffraction pattern data for STO_110_* with json file containing meta data, modified image.polar.polar_resample, renamed and modiefied image.polar.polar_transform to image.polar.polar_rebin, added a test Jupyter notebook showing how to use polar_resample from a non-isotropic input grid, updated PiPy upload with install requirements